Query gRPC API

 repeated ValueRow rows = 3;

-// True when this is the last batch for this result_iteration_id.
+// True when this is the last batch for this table in the current iteration.

-// except for the first batch which can be shown immediately for fast feedback.
+// Clients should show the first batch immediately for fast feedback, then

 bool is_iteration_complete = 4;